How to make soft-boiled eggs? Bring a pot of water to a gentle boil, then lower the eggs into the water and cook them for exactly 5 minutes.

 - When cool enough to handle, slice the top with a sharp knife.

 - Perfection achieved!
 A cooked white, and a thick, runny yolk!
-Sprinkle with salt and pepper and dig in, with a spoon, or with toasted and sliced low carb English muffin.
+Sprinkle the eggs with salt and pepper and dig in.